Qitmeer/whitepaper/WhitePaper/2B Issuance.md

-### warrant a license
+### Warrant a license
-The individul conpanies and Oraganizations must be warranted a license to issue assets.
-The companies can request license from any committee member.
+The individual and corporate entities/companies must be warranted a license to issue assets.
+These companies can request license from any committee member.
 Once the license is granted and approved, it would receive a special token transfer from the commitee member and the token is the license.

 ```YAML
 INPUTS: